 What Is the Difference Between Slot Milling and End Milling?

 The primary distinction between end milling and slot milling is the way they cut.
 A slot mill may plunge like a drill and then cut across like an end mill, combining drilling and lateral cutting capabilities.
-An end mill, on the other hand, mainly concentrates on lateral and horizontal cutting.
+An end mill, on the other hand, primarily performs lateral and horizontal cutting.

 Summary

-This article presented slot milling, explained it, and discussed how it works and its various types.
+This article presented slot milling, explained it, and discussed how it works and the various types of slot milling.
 To learn more about slot milling, contact a Xometry representative.

 Xometry provides a wide range of manufacturing capabilities, including machining and other value-added services for all of your prototyping and production needs.
 Visit our website to learn more or to request a free, no-obligation quote.